joejoba/DevOps-PBL/PROJECT 1/README.md

 ## STEP 6 - USING MKDIR AND RMDIR COMMANDS

-Using the mkdir command to make or create a directory
+Using the mkdir command to make or create a directory.

-The rmdir command can also be used to remove or delete any directory
+The rmdir command can also be used to remove or delete any directory.

 ![Alt text](images/RMDIR.png)

 ## STEP 7 - USING RM AND TOUCH COMMANDS

-Using the touch command to create files as seen in the image
+Using the touch command to create files as seen in the image.

 The rm command can also be used to remove or delete files in a directory